-How does the Plan relate to the status que analysis?
+How does the Plan relate to the status quo analysis?

-п ow does the Flan relate to the status quo aharysis : • "During the Census 2011 count, 13,780 households (22.7%) in the District were recorded as household's resident in inadequate dwellings and 46,961 households (77.3%) as household's residing in adequate dwellings.
+"During the Census 2011 count, 13,780 households (22.7%) in the District were recorded as household's resident in inadequate dwellings and 46,961 households (77.3%) as household's residing in adequate dwellings.
 Inadequate dwellings refer to informal dwellings (backyard and those in informal/squatter settlements), traditional dwellings and caravans/tents.
 The number of households resident in inadequate dwellings represents the households' resident in the Municipality that are in need of housing and as such the municipal housing backlog for 2011.
 However, more than 15% of these households earn household incomes within the middle and high income bracket, and may not qualify for housing instruments."
-1 middle and high income bracket, and may not qualify for housing institutions.

-The number of households living in traditional dwellings decreased with 2,905 households (29%).
+• The number of households living in traditional dwellings decreased with 2,905 households (29%).
 This decrease confirms the positive impact of the delivery of housing subsidies in the District.
 Unfortunately, the number of households living in inadequate housing increased from 2001 to 2011.
 This increase could be attributed to the increase in households living in informal backyard dwellings that increased dramatically from 758 in 2001 to 2,979 in 2011 (293% increase translating to an increase of 2,221 households).
-Households living in an informal dwelling in an informal/squatter settlement, although less significant than informal operations and services.
+Households living in an informal dwelling in an informal/squatter settlement, although less significant than informal backyard